EUDAMED Database Structure

 1. Module ACT – Actor Registration

 This module allows manufacturers (actors) to register and later be clearly identified.
 The actors include manufacturers, importers and EU representatives.
 After registration and verification of the data provided, the actors will have access to EUDAMED.
 With the help of the SRN (Single Registration Number) every economic actor can be clearly identified.
 However, the SRN must be requested separately from the responsible Competent Authority (CA).
-The Notified Bodies (NB) must be accredited by the EU.
-The list of all approved Notified Bodies can be found here.

 2. Modul UDI – Unique Device Identification